Santosh Kumar Kushwaha

-Santosh Kumar alias Santosh Kushwaha is an Indian politician and a former Member of Parliament representing the Purnia constituency in Bihar.
+Santosh Kumar (born 5 February 1976, alias Santosh Kushwaha) is an Indian politician and a former Member of Parliament representing the Purnia constituency in Bihar.
 He was first elected in the 2014 Indian general election, having run as the Janata Dal (United) candidate in the constituency.
 In 2010 he was also elected as Member of Legislative assembly of the Baisi (Vidhan Sabha constituency) of Purnea district as a Bharatiya Janata Party candidate.
 One month before 2014 lok sabha election he joined JD(U) as he was nominated as the party candidate for Lok Sabha election for Purnea constituency.

 Life and political career

 Santosh Kushwaha with Leshi Singh and Bihar Chief Minister Nitish Kumar during an event on 24 August 2024.